mahdiatubly/Full_DevOps_RoadMap/Docker Containers.md

         # If you don't want to download the image you can just pull the image
         $ docker pull nginx

+- To add an env. var. ito code:

+                >> x = os.environ.get(X)
+                => then in docker
+                $ docker run -e X=5000 first-image

-_As a default Docker uses the latest version of the image, if you want to use a specific version you can use tags:_
+- As a default Docker uses the latest version of the image, if you want to use a specific version you can use tags:

         # docker run [image name]: [the verion]
         $ docker run redis: 4.0

+- The name flag is added to the container's running command mostly to be used in creating links between different containers.

 - To cancel deamon property of a running container: